Organizing plastic containers – 10 ways to keep your containers in check

-An organized kitchen cabinet (or organized kitchen drawer, depending on the space you have available) can make all the difference to your Tupperware storage.
+An organized kitchen cabinet (or organized kitchen drawer, depending on the space you have available) can make all the difference to your plastic container storage.
 An orderly system only makes for a more eye-pleasing arrangement, but it’ll likely save you time and money, and potentially reduce food waste, in the long run.

 After all, there’s nothing more frustrating when you’re rushing out of the door first thing than searching for a matching lid, chances are you’ll skip the homemade lunch and buy something instead.
 Similarly, you’re less likely to keep leftovers if you can’t find a container to store it in.
-If these sound like familiar scenarios, it’s time to tackle organizing Tupperware.
+If these sound like familiar scenarios, it’s time to tackle organizing your containers.

-How to organize Tupperware
+How to organize plastic containers

 1. Get everything out on the table

-Tupperware seem to have a habit of multiplying so before you start organizing it, it’s a good idea to get everything out on the table – figuratively and literally – and work out what’s worth keeping.
+Plastic containers seem to have a habit of multiplying so before you start organizing it, it’s a good idea to get everything out on the table – figuratively and literally – and work out what’s worth keeping.

 Don’t feel bad about saying goodbye to a perfectly good container if you never use it.
-It may be a size that you never find a use for, but somebody else might – donate it to charity if it’s in good enough condition or recycle (check the label first to make sure you can).
+It may be a size you never find a use for, but somebody else might – donate it to charity if it’s in good enough condition or recycle it (check the label first to make sure you can).

 2. Out with the old